Wayside School Gets a Little Stranger: Plot

 The students are assigned to write poems about a specific color.
-Allison decides to write a poem about the color purple, but can't figure out a word that rhymes with "purple".
-Likewise, Rondi decides to write a poem about the color blue, but can't find a good rhyming word for "blue".
-When the poems are turned in, the students have written very strange poems about the colors they chose, while Rondi decided to not write anything.
+Allison decides to write a poem about the color purple, but cannot think of a word that rhymes with "purple".
+Likewise, Rondi decides to write a poem about the color blue, but is overwhelmed by the amount of words that rhyme with "blue".
+When the poems are turned in, the students have written very strange poems about the colors they chose, while Rondi never got around to writing anything.